 The Clark Honors College is a comprehensive four-year program, during which students fulfill the UO's general education requirements.
 If you will be transferring in at the junior level, you may have already started or completed your general education classes.
 As such, you may determine that it is not in your best interest to transfer into the honors college.
 As a general rule, if you have already completed 45 credits of college level work or more, then we encourage you to consider departmental honors within your major school or department as an alternative to enrolling in the honors college.

-If you do decide to apply, we recommend that you contact our director of undergraduate advising to discuss your specific needs and interests, and to ensure that you are fully informed on how your existing credits will transfer and be counted within the Clark Honors College framework.
+If you do decide to apply, we recommend that you contact the CHC Admissions Office to discuss your specific needs and interests, and to ensure that you understand how your existing credits may or may not transfer and be counted within the Clark Honors College framework.
 Transfer credits typically cannot be used to substitute for the 200-level Arts & Letters and Social Science sequence (HC 221H, 222H, 231H, 232H, 223H or 233H), for the HC 207 or HC 209 science requirement, or for any 400-level HC colloquia courses.